top of page

 Updated: Feb 24

-If I could have my choice, I would have a death that was entirely comforted by compassionate and loving tactile stimuli, but the truth is, we almost always need the medications at the end of life.
-One of the struggles we often face is fear of the medications, especially Morphine or Methadone.
-People hear these words and they think addiction or death, as though, regardless of the terminal diagnosis, those medications will cause a death faster.
+If I could have my choice, I would have a death that was entirely comforted by compassionate and loving tactile stimuli, but the truth is that we almost always need medication at the end of life, especially if pain or agitation is experienced.
+One of the struggles we often face is fear of the medications, especially Morphine or Methadone because of their names.
+People hear these words, and they think addiction or death, as though, regardless of the terminal diagnosis, those medications will cause a death faster.
 Some families refuse them completely.

-I gave his mother Morphine and her breathing was calmed.
-This was a good day, and I was so thankful they agreed.
+I gave his mother Morphine, and her breathing was calmed.
+This was a good result, and I was so thankful they agreed.
 I don’t want to come off as a medication pusher but sometimes; these medications are the difference between a death with suffering and a death with peace.

 I had a patient once tell me that Morphine was like a thick velvet blanket, that when given, will slowly flow through the body with comfort and softness, finding the places that ache the most, and sink deep into them until they are gone.
 I use this analogy often.
-I also like to say things like “Morphine and Lorazepam are good friends, they play nicely together” because people panic when we want to give more than one medication at a time.
-But at the end of the day, whether it is said straight forward or warm and fuzzy, all that really matters is that the family trusts you to administer whatever medication you feel will reduce pain and suffering.
+I also like to say things like “Morphine and Ativan/Lorazepam are good friends; they play nicely together” because people panic when we want to give more than one medication at a time.
+I will often say, "when you have pain, that can increase agitation, and when you have agitation, that can increase the pain.
+Given together, Morphine and Ativan/Lorazepam can often bring down both symptoms simultaneously."
+At the end of the day, whether it is said straight forward or warm and fuzzy, all that really matters is that the family trusts you to administer whatever medication you feel will reduce pain and suffering.

 It is all about trust.
 Our first responsibility with a patient and their family is to build trust.
-Once we establish that, and are able to break down some of the walls, we can work together to ensure a softer landing, but in order to do that we need to communicate, educate and respect the fears our patient's and families might have.
+Once we establish that and can break down some of the walls, we can work together to ensure a softer landing, but in order to do that we need to communicate, educate, and respect the fears our patients and families might have.

 xo